Exchange API Product Guide

 Order status page

 After an order is placed through the Exchange API, its status can be viewed at the order status page (soon to be launched) introducing its reference number.
 With the goal to protect our customers' privacy, only non-sensitive information regarding the order is displayed.
-For the time being, full details of orders placed without an account cannot be consulted.
+Full details of the order can be checked if accessing the status page with the same device using stored cookies.
 The full details of orders placed with an account can be consulted logging into my.bity.com.

 If any issues are encountered for an order placed through the Exchange API, all questions regarding troubleshooting and refunds should be directed to our support team via live chat.
 For orders placed without an account, the live chat needs to be initiated directly from the corresponding order status page.
 For orders placed with an account, the live chat needs to be initiated while logged into my.bity.com.